-- 1. Give yourself plenty of time to do research. - 2.
+- Give yourself plenty of time to do research. - 2.
 Put in quotations everything that comes directly from the source when taking notes. - 3.
-When you paraphrase, read the source, cover the source and rewrite the ideas in your own words without looking.
+When you paraphrase, read the source, cover the source, and rewrite the ideas in your own words without looking.
 Recheck the original source for accuracy and to be sure you have not used the same words. - 4.
-Check with the librarian or your teacher. - 5.
+Check with your teacher. - 5.
 If in doubt, cite your source.